-IAB Europe’s annual Attitudes to Programmatic Advertising Report is a comprehensive analysis of the European programmatic landscape, covering trends, drivers of and barriers to growth, and forecasts for the future for 31 markets.
+IAB Europe’s annual Attitudes to Programmatic Advertising Report is a comprehensive analysis of the European programmatic landscape, covering trends, drivers of and barriers to growth, and forecasts for the future.
 If you are working in programmatic, we recommend that you read this report.
 To make it easier, we’ve put together the key findings here:

 Investments and strategies

 Despite a global pandemic, programmatic advertising investments have remained fairly stable and in fact some growth has occurred in programmatic video.
 The overall number of agencies and advertisers trading mobile inventory via programmatic methods has decreased, whilst the number of publishers trading the majority of their mobile inventory via programmatic has increased from 34% in 2020 to 40% in 2021.
 Video remains a key driver of programmatic investment amongst agencies.

 Where it is traded programmatically, video is still mainly traded through programmatic marketplaces.
 Interestingly, agencies and publishers have cited a marginal increase in automated guaranteed buying methods.
 Display and mobile are still mainly bought and sold via open auctions.
 Advertisers this year have bought more of their inventory via open actions across formats – display, mobile and video.
 In terms of investment in other formats, Connected TV is the forerunner.
 Publishers and agencies also invested between 21-40% of their programmatic trading budget to Digital OOH and audio.
 Also, 8% of the advertisers said they were investing between 20-41% of their programmatic budget into in-gaming.